Happy Birthday, Lawrence Ferlinghetti

 “Wide-open poetry refers to what Pablo Neruda told me in Cuba in 1950 at the beginning of the Fidelista revolution: Neruda said, ‘I love your wide-open poetry.’
 He was either referring to the wide-ranging content of my poetry, or, in a different mode, to the poetry of the Beats.”

 Lawrence Ferlinghetti marked his 99th birthday on March 24.
 Did he celebrate?
 Maybe not.
-Ferlinghetti told the Chronicle that he doesn’t see a reason to celebrate getting old but did plan to enjoy a small family gathering to commemorate the occasion.
+Ferlinghetti told the Chronicle that he doesn’t see a reason to celebrate getting old, but did plan to enjoy a small family gathering to commemorate the occasion.